CHAPTERS

-Regional chapter of Equality in Forensics offer supportive communities, conduct outreach, advocate for change & reform in their leagues, and host in-person events.
-Use the dropdown menu above to find your region.
-If you don't see your region, read how to start or join a growing chapter below.
+State chapters of Equality in Forensics offer supportive communities, conduct outreach, advocate for change and reform in their leagues, and host in-person events.
+If you don't see your state, read how to start or join a growing chapter below.

 What do chapters do?